-- To respect each individual. - To set high standards and expect them to be reached. - To offer children a balanced curriculum and to ensure that the work offered is related to each child's level of learning and potential. - To ensure that lessons are interesting and stimulating. - To inform parents of their child's educational progress and their attitude to learning. - To treat each member of the school community equally. - To encourage and reward good effort and positive attitudes to learning and behaviour. - To create a safe, bright and stimulating environment that is purposeful and well-organised. - Make known and follow the rules of the school, classrooms and playgrounds. - To be a good role model. - To make children aware of the Christian values in their everyday lives. - Ensure that children are appropriately supervised when moving around the school to minimise the potential for all aspects of poor behaviour. - To work together as a team to support children's positive behaviour. - To support one another as a cooperative staff team. - To be punctual when on duty. - To have self-discipline in emotional reactions to situations that arise.
+- To respect and value each individual. - Meet and greet (greeting children with a smile and positive exchange will impact on learning, behaviour and create a sense of belonging). - To set high standards and expect them to be reached. - To offer children a rich balanced curriculum and to ensure that the work offered is related to each child's level of learning and potential. - To ensure that lessons are interesting and stimulating. - To inform parents of their child's educational progress and their attitude to learning. - To treat each member of the school community equally. - To encourage good effort and positive attitudes to learning and behaviour. - To create a safe, bright and stimulating environment that is purposeful and well-organised. - Make known and follow the rules of the school, classrooms and playgrounds. - To be a good role model. - To make children aware of the Christian values in their everyday lives. - Ensure that children are appropriately supervised when moving around the school to minimise the potential for all aspects of poor behaviour. - To work together as a team to support children's positive behaviour. - To support one another as a cooperative staff team. - To be punctual when on duty. - To have self-discipline in emotional reactions to situations that arise.